ImperialCollegeLondon/pyrealm/docs/source/users/demography/crown.md

 The plot below shows how projected crown area (solid lines) and leaf area (dashed lines) change with height along the stem.

-* The projected crown area increases from zero at the top of the canopy, according to the canopy profile, until it reaches the maximum crown radius, at which point it remains constant down to ground level.
+* The projected crown area increases from zero at the top of the crown until it reaches the maximum crown radius, at which point it remains constant down to ground level.
 The total crown areas differs for each stem because of the slightly different values used for the crown area ratio.

 * The projected leaf area is very similar but leaf area is displaced towards the ground because of the crown gap fraction (`f_g`).
-Where `f_g = 0` (the red line), the two lines are identical, but as `f_g` increases, more of the leaf area is displaced down within the canopy.
+Where `f_g = 0` (the red line), the two lines are identical, but as `f_g` increases, more of the leaf area is displaced down within the crown.

 ```{code-cell}
 fig, ax = plt.subplots(ncols=1)